Skip to main content

 How it works

-Each dictionary belongs to the organization resolved from your API key.
+Each dictionary belongs to the organization resolved from your SLNG key.
 Requests from another organization cannot read or use it.
 The basic flow is:

 1. Create a dictionary with rewrite rules.